andreea-arhip/-aws-certified-developer-associate-DVA-C02-notes/practice_exams_notes/notes.md

     - X-Ray indexes up to 50 annotations per trace.
   - Metadata:
     - key-value pairs with values of any type, including objects and lists, but that are not indexed -> not used for filtering
+  - Client → API Gateway → App (Segment)
+    ├─ Subsegment: DynamoDB
+    ├─ Subsegment: Call to App B
+    └─ Subsegment: External API → [Inferred Segment]
+  - Subsegments - used for:
+    - AWS service calls (e.g., DynamoDB, S3)
+    - External HTTP API calls
+    - Database queries (SQL, NoSQL)
+    - Custom code sections you want to measure manually (ex: specific method)
+  - API:
+    - GetTraceSummaries -> Returns high-level trace summaries (duration, status, etc.)
+    - BatchGetTraces -> Returns full trace data (segments + subsegments + inferred segments)
+    - PutTraceSegments -> used to send trace data (segment documents) from your application to AWS X-Ray (for custom data)
+      - if you’re asked to record the calls your application makes to all AWS services and resources -> add sub-segments to the API call
+  - ✅ namespace = aws → AWS SDK calls
+  - ✅ namespace = remote → non-AWS downstream calls
+  - ✅ annotations = searchable tags
+  - ✅ metadata = detailed custom data (not searchable)
+  - ✅ inferred segments = downstream services auto-detected by X-Ray
+  - X-RAY IAM managed policies:
+    - Developers debugging apps → AWSXRayReadOnlyAccess
+    - Applications uploading traces → AWSXRayDaemonWriteAccess
+    - Admin tasks (config/sampling/encryption) → AWSXrayFullAccess
+  - Filtering based on annotations:
+    - Correct:
+      - GetTraceSummaries API -> lets you programmatically retrieve trace IDs and associated annotations for further analysis.
+      - and filter expressions in the X-Ray console allow you to quickly find traces that match specific annotation values—minimal configuration required.
+    - NOTE: BatchGetTraces retrieves full trace data for a list of trace IDs; it doesn’t directly allow filtering based on annotations.

+- AWS Distro for OpenTelemetry (ADOT)
+  - ADOT is AWS’s managed distribution of OpenTelemetry.
+    - OpenTelemetry is an open-source standard for collecting metrics, logs, and traces from applications.
+    - ADOT lets you collect telemetry data from your apps and send it to multiple backends (X-Ray, Prometheus, Jaeger, etc.) without changing your code
+  - NOTE:
+    - Use ADOT when you want multi-backend tracing or minimal code changes.
+    - Use X-Ray SDK when you want a single AWS tracing solution with tight integration.
+  - Strengths:
+    - Can send traces to multiple backends (X-Ray, Prometheus, Jaeger, etc.).
+    - Supports auto-instrumentation for Java, Python, Node.js.
+    - Collects HTTP, SDK, JDBC calls without modifying code.
+    - Fully managed Lambda layers for easy deployment.
+  - Limitations:
+    - Broader, community-supported → less “AWS-only” tight integration.

 - CloudWatch:
   - You can publish your own metrics, known as custom metrics, to CloudWatch using the AWS CLI or an API.